 Cooking and Storage for Optimal Nutrition

 By storing extra virgin olive oil in a cool, dark place in a closed container, the high nutrient levels are preserved longer.
 The fresher the oil, the higher its nutrient profile.
 Extra virgin olive oil should be purchased within 12 to 18 months of its harvest date.
 Look for the harvest date embedded in the COOC Seal or notated somewhere on the bottle.
-Once opened, most olive oils should be consumed within 6 months.
-Because extra virgin olive oil can be safely used in a wide range of cooking applications, including sautéing, baking, grilling, or simply drizzling over foods, it shouldn’t linger long on your kitchen shelf!
+Once opened, most olive oils should be consumed within 3 months.

 Good cooks have used olive oil liberally for centuries, perhaps knowing that its great flavor also carried numerous health benefits.
 For recipes and ideas, visit our recipes section.